Jonathan Spero, MD, InHouse Physicians, December 7, 2011

 Price Transparency and Patient Advocacy

 Worksite clinicians, now armed with comprehensive pricing and quality metrics, can effectively act as patient advocates assisting members with making informed medial decisions.
-Patients, with the assistance of the worksite clinic, can comfortably choose a cost saving option for a diagnostic or clinical procedure knowing that they are receiving quality health care for the right price.
+Patients, with the assistance of the worksite center, can comfortably choose a cost saving option for a diagnostic or clinical procedure knowing that they are receiving quality health care for the right price.

 Download this article HERE.